Jay35900/Jay35900/README.md

 - 👋 Hi, I’m @Jay35900
 - 👀 I’m interested in learning new Technologies
 - 🌱 I’m currently learning cybersecurity and SQL injuction and Networking.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 you can reach me on mail-jayanthjay359@gmail.com

 <!---
 Jay35900/Jay35900 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.